-I am sensitive to graphic composition, repetition, color and pattern.
 In the Recycle Series I photograph bales of compressed material (a difficult task to accomplish due to the very strict security).
 Besides being very sensitive to the environmental issue, I am attracted to the intricate composition, color and aesthetic of compressed matter.
-These compressions offer an unusual view of our everyday objects, which is just tormented and concentrated mass going for a new facelift.
+These compressions offer an unusual view of our everyday objects, which is just tormented mass going to have a new facelift.
 They basically look like abstract paintings.
 You see trash, I see art!

 In the Urban Exploration — other than the excitement of penetrating these abandoned buildings — the industry and machinery fascinate me.
 Exploring these abandoned sites offers a mysterious trace of the past where we let our imagination runs on what used to be.
 Dark ambiance, rusty machines, derelict structures and deserted manufactures offer a spectacle of beautiful industrial decay.
 The metal can’t resist the wind coming from everywhere and its squeaking resembles to a long farewell song.
 They have a soul and an imprint of their decline will keep some of their history in memory…